Gathering in Silence

 Prayer for Peace

-Today’s hymn is “For Thy Gracious Blessing,” No. 126 in Community of Christ Sings.
+Today’s hymn is “Oh, How Blessed Are the Poor in Spirit,” 378 in Community of Christ Sings.
 Sing or silently reflect on the meaning of the text.

 Prayers of the People

 As we enter a time of guided prayer, meditation, and musical reflection, you are invited to offer silent prayers or meditate during the moments of quiet.
-The context for our Prayers of the People begin with ourselves and move outward, in rippling waves to those we know and love, to strangers and enemies, to the entire world, to all of creation.
+The Prayers of the People will begin with individuals and groups, then move out from this Temple of peace to include the human family and the planet.

 Go in peace.